AgustinRow/CRUD-nodejs/README.md

 In this app you can add, edit, and delete book.
 It does not check for duplicates.

+This app provides a single sign-on using OAuth from google.
+It will authorize acces to the "Add Book" module.

 ## Tools

 - Nodejs: Express